neSneSgB/midway_pic_tool/README.md

 Enter '-' to leave parameter unchanged
 Enter 'random' as a serial number parameter to receive a random number

-Repository includes C source code and precompiled Windows executable, and Python port.
+Repository includes C source code and precompiled Windows executable.

 **NOTES:**
 * Entering new values modifies original file